orionrobots/Bounce/README.md

 Bounce is a visual language using Google Blockly- somewhat like Scratch.
 It is designed for the esp8266/NodeMCu using the LUA NodeMCU firmware.

-Download the release zip file for your platform, unzip and you should be able to run it.
+Download the release zip file for your platform from <https://github.com/orionrobots/Bounce/releases>, unzip and you should be able to run it.

 See this video for an introduction to it: